 Lidl Dienstleistung GmbH & Co.
-KG is a European discount supermarket chain of German origin that operates 7,000 stores.
+KG is a European discount supermarket chain of German origin that operates operates over 10,000 stores across Europe and the United States.
 In Germany, it is Aldi's main competitor.
 The full name of the company is Lidl Stiftung & Co.
 KG.
 It belongs to the holding company Schwarz, which also owns the store chains Handelshof and Kaufland.
 Lidl has established itself in over 17 countries.

 The stores commonly carry about 800 different items, mostly under Lidl's own brand.
 Lidl isn't idle either, as it's expanding into Denmark, Hungary, and Slovenia.
 By emulating ALDI's low-cost operating methods, Lidl is challenging and even outpacing its #1 rival in some markets, notably France.